-• Jan/Feb 2022: Workshop conducted on diagnostics
+Jan/Feb 2022: Workshop conducted on diagnostics

+November 2022: Workshop on model weighting conducted

-- The COVID pandemic forced the workshop to be virtual, however it was very successful and due to the virtual format there were around 200 participants, which is about twice the number usually participating - The chat feature of the virtual meeting encouraged more people to participating in discussions than usually would participate - Demands on staff for other activities has prevented the completion of the report
+The COVID pandemic forced the workshops to be virtual, however they very successful and due to the virtual format there were participants than usually at the CAPAM workshops

-RGET: H.3.
-Devolution of the second e and implement stock assessments, based on the best available science velop a benchmark stock assessment for skipjack tuna (conditional on of tagging program ck Assessment Program RGET: H.3.
-Devolution of the second velop a benchmark stock assessment for skipjack tuna (conditional on of tagging program of tagging program ok Assessment Program plementation of of tagging program ck Assessment Program k Assessment Program CUTION: Stoc - Estimate all moderness and fishing an establish material ship is all three forms as jectives • Estimate abundance and fishing mortality rate of skipjack tuna from re- cent tagging data while accounting for mixing rates ckground Currently, no assessment is available for skipjack tuna in the EPO Tagging data has been collected in several recent tagging cruises • Practicalities of tagging skipjack limit the spatial distribution of tag rele ases • The short-lived nature of skipjack tuna necessitate the modelling of mix • Spatio-temporal models of abundance are combined with advection-di • tags to model the tagging data and estimate absolute abundance and f mortality C evance for Provides estimates of abundance and fishing mortality that can be us ed in stock nagement assessments or compared with proxy reference points ration 2021-2024 ork plan Contract analyst d status Develop model Apply model to updated data Present methods and results at SAC Publish paper To be determined laborators liverables Report presented at SAC 2024 Published paper From EU tagging project funding \$150,000
+The chat feature of the virtual meeting encouraged more people to participating in discussions than usually would participate

+Running the workshops both in terms of logistics and scientific content takes a substantial amount of staff time

+WS-RISK-1 Report

+WS-RISK-2 Report

+The WS-RISK-2 Report proposes a framework for conducting the next risk analysis for tropical tunas in the EPO

 PROJECT H.3.a: Analysis of recent skipjack tagging data

+THEME: Sustain THEME: Sustainable fisheries

+GOAL: H. Impro GOAL: H. Improve and implement stock assessments, based on the best available science

+TARGET: H.3.
+De TARGET: H.3.
+Develop a benchmark stock assessment for skipjack tuna (conditional on

+implementation of tagging program

+EXECUTION: Sto ock Assessment Program

+Objectives Estimate abundance and fishing mortality rate of skipjack tuna from rece nt tagging

+data while accounting for mixing rates

+Background Currently, no assessment is available for skipjack tuna in the EPO

+Tagging data has been collected in several recent tagging cruises

+Practicalities of tagging skipjack limit the spatial distribution of tag releas es

+The short-lived nature of skipjack tuna necessitate the modelling of mixir -

+Spatio-temporal models of abundance are combined with advection-diffu usion of

+tags to model the tagging data and estimate absolute abundance and fish ning

+mortality

+Relevance for Provides estimates of abundance and fishing mortality that can be used i n stock

+management assessments or compared with proxy reference points

+Duration 2021-2024

+Work plan Contract analyst

+and status Develop model

+Apply model to updated data

+Present methods and results at SAC

+Publish paper

+External To be determined

+collaborators

+Deliverables Report presented at SAC 2024

+Published paper

+Budget (US\$) From EU tagging project funding \$150,000

+PROJECT H.3.a: Analysis of recent skipjack tagging data

 Updated: May 2022

 Progress summary for the reporting period

 Initial analysis of tagging data conducted

 Challenges and key lessons learnt

--
+The analysis is computationally demanding, but switching methodologies solved this issue

+Funding is needed to continue the project and a proposal has been submitted to the EU

 Reports/publications/presentations

-- SAC-13-08
+SAC-13-08, SAC-14 INF-E

 Comments:

 -

 PROJECT H.3.b: Skipjack Stock assessment

 THEME: Sustainable fisheries

 GOAL: H. Improve and implement stock assessments, based on the best available science

 TARGET: H.3.
+De TARGET: H.3.
 Develop a benchmark stock assessment for skipjack tuna (conditional on

 implementation of tagging program

 EXECUTION: Sto ock Assessment Program

-Objectives To develop as stock assessment, including the use of tagging data, to provide stock status and management advice
+Objectives To develop as stock assessment, including the use of tagging data, to provide stock

+status and management advice

 Background Currently, no assessment is available for skipjack tuna in the EPO

-• The PSA rationale is no longer appropriate for skipjack tuna due to the
+The PSA rationale is no longer appropriate for skipjack tuna due to the

 implementation of the IVLs for bigeye tuna

-• A stock assessment is needed for skipjack tuna to provide management advice
+A stock assessment is needed for skipjack tuna to provide management advice

-• Analysis of tagging data can provide estimates of biomass and fishing mortality
+Analysis of tagging data can provide estimates of biomass and fishing mortality

-•

 Relevance for Provides management advice for skipjack tuna

 management

-Duration 2022-2023
+Duration 2022-2024

 Work plan Develop model

 and status Apply model to updated data

 Present methods and results at SAC

-External • DTU
+External DTU

 collaborators

-Deliverables Report presented at SAC 2023
+Deliverables Report presented at SAC 2022 and 2024

 Budget (US\$) IATTC staff